-The VCT has a Board comprising three Non-Executive Directors, chaired by Gill Nott.
-Gill Nott, Giles Clark and David Hunter are independent from the Investment Adviser.
+The VCT has a Board comprising three Non-Executive Directors, chaired by Christian Yates.
+Andrew Donovan is independent from the Investment Adviser.
+Matthew Evans is not considered independent as he is a Designated Member of CH1 Investment Partners LLP, which receives trail commission from the Investment Adviser.
+Christian Yates was independent on appointment, however, he is no longer considered independent as he has been on the Board for over nine years.
 The VCT has not appointed a Senior Independent Director.
 Biographical details of all Board members (including significant other commitments of the Chairman) are shown on page 3.